-You can access the utnserver Control Center with an Internet browser.
+You can access the utnserver Control Center with an Internet browser (e.g. Mozilla Firefox).

-More information \Rightarrow $\mathbb{B}9$.
+More information \Rightarrow \blacksquare 9.

 MAC address

 The MAC address (often also Ethernet address, physical or hardware address) is a globally unique identifier of a network adapter.
 If you are using several identical UTN servers, you can identify a certain device with it.